Arctic Bushcraft

 - Course length: Halvår — høst

-- Start-up date: 22.08.2023
+- Start-up date: 24.08.2026

-- Price: from 57 000,-
+- Price: from NOK 67 000,-

 - Location: Pasvik

-- Study tour: The Sami of the North
+- Study tour: Lapland

 In the “Arctic Bushcraft – Indigenous traditions” course we try to live in harmony with nature and utilize its resources.
 We collect and preserve berries, hide, meat, fish, herbs, mushrooms, and vegetables.
 We study local traditions from the indigenous people in the European Arctic.
 We learn Duodji – the handicraft of the Sami people, and we learn how to fix and make our own tools, clothing, and equipment in a sustainable manner.
 We set out on a journey to a simpler and more harmonious life with nature.
-One of the highlights is to live alongside the reindeer herding Nenets people of the vast Russian tundra.

 For more info in English visit our webpage!